 - Caramelized Onions- This is not something you can substitute but you can omit it if you prefer.

 Crostini is the type of appetizer that should be served within a few hours or it will turn soft and soggy.
 My recommendation is to wait to top the crostini with the goat cheese and figs until your company arrives.
 Better yet, have guests help out when they as, "what can I do?"!

 ✅ Don't bake your crostini too long.
 You don't want it to crumble into 1000 pieces when bitten into.

 ✅ For another layer of flavor, season your crostini with salt, pepper and garlic if you prefer.

-✅ Serve goat cheese and fig jam on the side with extra crostini so guests can assemble some themselves!
-I feel like guests enjoy themselves more when they can assemble their own fun bite-sized appetizer.
+✅ Serve goat cheese and fig jam on the SIDE with extra crostini so guests can assemble some themselves.

 You most likely did not toast it enough.

 Yes!
 You can make them 3-4 days in advance and store them dry in a sealed tupperware container.

 Other Appetizers You Might Like: